 All of these goals will require upgrading of facilities, skills and documentation, as well as strong collaborations among researchers, breeders, growers and industry.
 The strategy calls for an international system to be established to provide technical and financial support for these activities.

 Altogether, the strategy provides a roadmap to ensure eggplant can stay on our plates – forever.

 This story was originally published on the Crop Trust website on 3 August 2022

-The development of this Global Crop Conservation Strategy was funded by the Government of Germany (BMEL) as part of a three-year project led by the Crop Trust: “Breathing New Life into the Global Crop Conservation Strategies: Providing an Evidence Base for the Global System of Ex situ Conservation of Crop Diversity.”
+The development of this Global Crop Conservation Strategy was funded by the German Federal Ministry of Food and Agriculture (BMEL) as part of a three-year project led by the Crop Trust: “Breathing New Life into the Global Crop Conservation Strategies: Providing an Evidence Base for the Global System of Ex situ Conservation of Crop Diversity.”